Alcohol & Your Emotional Fitness While Driving: Fatigue, Stress & AggressionUpdated Dec. 25, 2020

 While under the influence of alcohol, overconfidence may lead you to underestimate danger on the roadway around you.
 You will also experience a loss of inhibitions which, when combined with aggression, can result in tailgating, attempting to race other drivers or even trying to beat a train through a railroad crossing.

 Alcohol is a nervous system depressant.
-Even in very low quantities it can slow your body down to the degree that you begin to feel sleepy.
-This affect will be considerably more powerful if you were already fatigued before drinking alcohol, as so many people are.
+Even in very low quantities, it can slow your body down to the degree that you begin to feel sleepy.
+This effect will be considerably more powerful if you were already fatigued before drinking alcohol, as so many people are.
 If you start to feel drowsy behind the wheel, the most obvious and immediate danger is falling asleep.
 Losing consciousness for as little as a couple of seconds is enough to result in a catastrophic, deadly collision.
 Managing to keep yourself awake does not mean you are out of danger, as drowsiness while driving will:

 - Render you less alert and aware of your immediate surroundings.
 You may fail to spot hazards and important changes in the roadway environment in time to adjust your driving behavior.